mohamedyosef101/energy-substitution/README.md

-# Global energy consumption
+# Global energy consumption from 1983 to 2022
 The energy system has transformed dramatically since the Industrial Revolution.
-We'll see this transformation of the global energy supply in this notebook.
-It shows global energy consumption from 1983 onwards.
+We'll see this transformation of the global energy supply in this project.

 **Data Source:** [Global Energy Substitution from 1983 to 2022](https://www.kaggle.com/datasets/mohamedyosef101/global-energy-substitution-from-1983-to-2022)